MultiMate: History

-Early versions of the program came with both color-coded key stickers and a plastic full-keyboard template to make Wang operators more comfortable with the smaller IBM PC keyboard.
-MultiMate eventually sold a hardware keyboard with dedicated function keys and issued versions of its software for networked PCs.
-It adapted list-management, graphics and outlining software from other vendors to the look-and-feel of MultiMate, shipping the expanded version as MultiMate Advantage, with additional volumes of MultiMate-style documentation for the add-on programs.

-Early releases of MultiMate also gave users unlimited access to a toll-free support number and a promise of low-cost upgrades, which contributed to its dedicated user population.
+Early releases of MultiMate gave users unlimited access to a toll-free support number and a promise of low-cost upgrades, which contributed to its dedicated user population.
 Support policies later were brought in line with Ashton-Tate's standard practices.

-MultiMate was especially good at supporting a variety of PC clones and hundreds of computer printers, each of which required its own printer driver.
-The company's printer support was very strong with daisy-wheel and dot-matrix printers, but did not take much advantage of the development of PostScript fonts and laser printers.
+MultiMate supports a variety of PC clones and hundreds of computer printers, each of which requires its own printer driver.
+The company's printer support is very strong with daisy-wheel and dot-matrix printers, but less so with PostScript fonts and laser printers.

 Ashton-Tate never released a Windows version.
 It discontinued MultiMate's development efforts on VMS and Unix platforms and closed a development group in Dublin, Ireland.
 The product was dropped after the Ashton-Tate itself was purchased by Borland.

 Reception

 PC Magazine in February 1983 stated that MultiMate "virtually remakes your computer into a Wang-like dedicated word processor", and that it was "very fast, easy to learn, and capable" with many features.
 The review noted the application's inability to use more than 128K of RAM, but praised the documentation and built-in help, and stated that many commands required half the keystrokes of the WordStar equivalent.
 The review concluded "MultiMate stands head and shoulders above many if not most [IBM PC word processors] ... an impressive entrant".
+The magazine reported in March 1984 that version 3.2 was noticeably slower than 3.11, which the company attributed to additional safeguarding of data.

-BYTE in 1984 was less positive.
-It described version 3.20 as being "very safe" because of many backups and safeguards and praised the formatting features, customization ability, and quality of the (very busy) toll-free help line.
-The review, however, called MultiMate "the klunkiest package" of five tested word processors because of the overemphasis on safety, criticized the built-in help and slow performance, and reported being unable to use the spell checker because of its poor quality.
-However, the reviewer mentioned that MultiMate version 3.30 was already shipping when the article went to press.
+BYTE in November 1984 was less positive.
+When evaluating MultiMate 3.11 and Leading Edge Word Processor, the magazine cited "irritating inconsistencies" in 3.11's user interface and documentation, a bug that "can wreck your files", and other flaws.
+The reviewer, an author of books on MultiMate and WordStar, concluded that both MultiMate and Leading Edge Word Processor were easy for novices to learn and had many features to avoid loss of data, but unsuitable for complex projects because of "hard to decipher, awkward, and sometimes dangerous" procedures.
+A separate review in the magazine described version 3.20 as being "very safe" because of many backups and safeguards and praised the formatting features, customization ability, and quality of the (very busy) toll-free help line.
+The review called MultiMate "the klunkiest package" of five tested word processors, because of the overemphasis on safety, criticized the built-in help and slow performance, and reported being unable to use the spell checker because of its poor quality.
+The reviewer mentioned that MultiMate version 3.30 was already shipping when the article went to press.

+"Multimate Advantage II "has finally caught up with mainstream microprocessor word processing programs", InfoWorld said in July 1987.
+The magazine approved of its mail merge abilities, printer support, and documentation, but criticized its pagination, lack of indexing, and inability to handle documents larger than 128K.
+InfoWorld concluded that MultiMate was "a very good product, and much improved over its earlier versions", below WordPerfect in functionality, but equal to Samna IV and superior to Officewriter 5.